NoePham/Big-Data-Ecosystem-Project/README.md

 - Ensure that the `.env` file is correctly configured with the necessary environment variables.
 - Verify that the MySQL database is properly initialized with the `Chinook` schema using the `init.sql` script.

-## Contributing

-Feel free to submit issues or pull requests for improvements.
-If you'd like to contribute, please fork the repository and create a pull request with a description of the changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` provides an overview of the project setup, environment, services, and the steps to get started.
-If you need any further customization or additions to this file, feel free to let me know!